kozmoai/glent-backstage-plugins/plugins/backend/rag-ai-backend/README.md

-# Glint RAG AI Backend plugin for Backstage
+# Kozmo RAG AI Backend plugin for Backstage

 This plugin is the backend for RAG AI Backstage plugin.
 You can see the corresponding frontend plugin in [here](/plugins/frontend/rag-ai/README.md).